Neural-Driven Image Editing: Abstract

 \section{Abstract}

 Traditional image editing typically relies on manual prompting, making it labor-intensive and inaccessible to individuals with limited motor control or language abilities.
 Leveraging recent advances in brain-computer interfaces (BCIs) and generative models, we propose \textbf{LoongX}, a hands-free image editing approach driven by multimodal neurophysiological signals.
 LoongX utilizes state-of-the-art diffusion models trained on a comprehensive dataset of 23,928 image editing pairs, each paired with synchronized electroencephalography (EEG), functional near-infrared spectroscopy (fNIRS), photoplethysmography (PPG), and head motion signals that capture user intent.
 To effectively address the heterogeneity of these signals, LoongX integrates two key modules.
 The cross-scale state space (CS3) module encodes informative modality-specific features.
 The dynamic gated fusion (DGF) module further aggregates these features into a unified latent space, which is then aligned with edit semantics via fine-tuning on a diffusion transformer (DiT).
 Additionally, we pre-train the encoders using contrastive learning to align cognitive states with semantic intentions from embedded natural language.
 Extensive experiments demonstrate that LoongX achieves performance comparable to text-driven methods (CLIP-I: 0.6605 vs. 0.6558; DINO: 0.4812 vs. 0.4636) and outperforms them when neural signals are combined with speech (CLIP-T: 0.2588 vs. 0.2549).
 These results highlight the promise of neural-driven generative models in enabling accessible, intuitive image editing and open new directions for cognitive-driven creative technologies.
-Datasets and code will be released to support future work and foster progress in this emerging area.
+The code and dataset are released on the project website: \url{https://loongx1.github.io}.